 \textbf{Task format.} \texttt{ARC} puzzles are sets of colored grids with 2–3 input–output demonstrations and 1–2 test inputs per task; the maximum grid size is $30{\times}30$.
 Accuracy is scored over all test grids with two attempts permitted per task (standard ARC scoring).
 We evaluate on the public evaluation sets of \texttt{ARC-AGI-1} (800 tasks) and \texttt{ARC-AGI-2} (1,120 tasks), following TRM.

-\textbf{Data augmentation.} We adopt the augmentation pipeline of TRM to mitigate small-data overfitting: 1000 augmentations per puzzle via color permutations, dihedral-group transforms (90° rotations, flips/reflections) and translations.
+\textbf{Data augmentation.} We adopt the augmentation pipeline of TRM: 1000 augmentations per puzzle via color permutations, dihedral-group transforms (90° rotations, flips/reflections) and translations.
 As in TRM, we also include the 160 ConceptARC tasks as additional training puzzles \cite{moskvichev2023conceptarc}.
 We attach a puzzle-specific embedding token per instance.

 \textbf{Pre-/post-processing.} Inputs and outputs are tokenized as discrete color IDs; we concatenate demonstrations and the target input in the same sequence layout used by TRM, our positional scheme match theirs.
 For evaluation purposes, we apply the majority vote of the TRM to 1,000 augmented inferences per puzzle.
 Different number of passes are used and we report pass@2 as it is the most common setting.